 The Gold Coast is a nice combination of residential and commercial, so there’s no need to get started earlier than brunch time.
 Fuel up for the day, because you’ll be walking a lot!

-On the weekend, choose from vegetable-forward food (such as sunflower hummus and sesame chili chicken salad at Little Beet Table), farm-to-table fare from Oprah’s former chef (spaghetti squash benedict or croque madame at Blue Door Kitchen and Garden), or savory smoked meats (think potato hash and eggs or pulled pork shoulder at Chicago q).
+On the weekend, choose from an indulgent steakhouse brunch (a king crab omelet and oysters at Maple & Ash), farm-to-table fare from Oprah’s former chef (spaghetti squash benedict or croque madame at Blue Door Kitchen and Garden), or savory smoked meats (think potato hash and eggs or pulled pork shoulder at Chicago q).

 After you’ve gathered your strength with a hearty meal, head to two nearby museums to absorb mind-bending medical history and influential architecture.
 First, take a guided tour of the historic Charnley-Persky House, the striking mansion created by two of America’s most famous architects — Louis Sullivan and his young apprentice Frank Lloyd Wright.
 The symmetrical design is unlike any other creation of the era, making it a truly unique Chicago landmark.